Data Analytics

 What is it?

-What Is Prescriptive, Predictive And Descriptive Modelling And How Can They Help Your Business?
+What Are Prescriptive, Predictive And Descriptive Modelling And How Can They Help Your Business?

 Breaking Down Predictive, Prescriptive And Descriptive Analytics